schibsted/uka-workshop-2019/02-hello-world.md

       hello world!
       ```
     Feel free to have a look around the container some more.
 To detach from the pod simply exit the shell with `exit`

-1. It is possible to delete the deployment and remove the running pod with:
-    - `kubectl delete deployment -lapp=hello-world`

-    This will remove the deployment object, as well as the running pod.